gominima/minima/README.md

 </p>

 <p align="center" style="font-weight: 500">
 Minima 🦄 is a reliable and lightweight framework for <a href="https://www.golang.org" target="_blank">Go</a> to carve the web 💻.
-Developed with core <a href="https://pkg.go.dev/net/http" target="_blank">net/http</a>🔌and other native packages, and with 0 dependencies
+Developed with core <a href="https://pkg.go.dev/net/http" target="_blank">net/http</a>🔌and other native packages, and with 0 dependencies.
 </p>

 <p align="center">